 BME 373 BME 373.
 Tissue, Scaffold, and Cell Biomechanics Applications.
 3 Hours.

 Restricted to biomedical engineering majors.
 Fundamentals of biosolid mechanics via the mechanical behavior of scaffolds and living tissues and cells.
 Emphasis on biomechanical applications to contemporary problems in biomedical research and medical devices.
 Three hours of lecture a week for one semester.
 Biomedical Engineering 373 and 377T (Topic: Cell, Tissue and Scaffold Biomechanics for Contemporary Biomedical Engineering Applications) may not both be counted.
-Prerequisite: Biomedical Engineering 344 and 352 with a grade of at least C- in each.
+Prerequisite: The following coursework with a grade of at least C-: Biomedical Engineering 313L or Computational Engineering 311K, Biomedical Engineering 335 or Mechanical Engineering 335, Biomedical Engineering 344 or Engineering Mechanics 319, Biomedical Engineering 353, 365R, and 365S.